-Breastfeeding produces health benefits for both child and mother, including optimal nutrition for the infant, 1 decreased risk of infant morbidity and death due to Sudden Infant Death Syndrome (SIDS), and decreased risk of maternal morbidity.
-2 Nationally, breastfeeding rates have been rising, with 4 in 5 (81.1%) mothers who gave birth in 2013 initiating breastfeeding and more than half (51.8%) of mothers who gave birth in 2013 still breastfeeding at 6 months.
+Breastfeeding produces health benefits for both child and mother, including optimal nutrition for the infant, 1 decreased risk of infant morbidity and mortality, and decreased risk of maternal morbidity.
+2 Nationally, breastfeeding rates have been rising, with 4 in 5 (81.1%) mothers who gave birth in 2013 initiating breastfeeding, and more than half (51.8%) of mothers who gave birth in 2013 still breastfeeding at 6 months.
 3 Despite this progress, many states fall short of the Healthy People 2020 breastfeeding duration and exclusivity targets.
 These targets include increasing the proportion of infants who are ever breastfed to 81.9% and increasing the proportion of infants who are breastfed at 6 months to 60.6%.
 4 There are also inequitable disparities in breastfeeding rates, notably along racial 5 and socioeconomic 6 lines.

-Although many mothers are initiating breastfeeding, breastfeeding rates drop for older infants (at 6 and 12 months).3 According to the Centers for Disease Control and Prevention (CDC), this drop-off in breastfeeding rates suggests that mothers may not be receiving the necessary support to fulfill their breastfeeding intentions.3
+Current high rates of breastfeeding initiation indicate that US mothers want to breastfeed, but low breastfeeding rates among older infants (6-12 months) indicate that mothers do not continue to do so.
+According to the Centers for Disease Control and Prevention (CDC), this drop-off in breastfeeding rates suggests that mothers may not be receiving the necessary support to fulfill their breastfeeding intentions.

-The early postpartum period is critical for establishing breastfeeding and providing mothers with the support they need to continue.3 An important environment for early breastfeeding support is the hospital, where the majority of mothers give birth.
-For that reason, public health and policy advocates have focused on improving hospitals' maternal care practices related to breastfeeding.
-Evidence indicates that institutional improvements to make maternal care practices more "breastfeeding-friendly" help increase breastfeeding rates, 7 particularly among underserved populations. ^{8, 9}
+The early postpartum period is critical for establishing breastfeeding and providing mothers with the support they need to continue.
+An important environment for early breastfeeding support is the hospital, where the majority of mothers give birth.
+For that reason, public health and policy advocates have focused on improving hospital maternity practices related to breastfeeding.
+Evidence indicates that institutional improvements to make maternity practices more supportive of breastfeeding help increase breastfeeding rates, particularly among underserved populations.
+10

 The Baby-Friendly Hospital Initiative (BFHI), a joint global initiative of the United Nations Children's Fund (UNICEF) and the World Health Organization (WHO), establishes evidence-based policies, standards, and best practices for infant breastfeeding in hospitals.
-Baby-Friendly USA, a nonprofit organization, oversees the implementation and supervision of BFHI in the United States.
-Based on guidance developed by WHO, Baby-Friendly USA outlines 10 steps that hospitals must follow to receive a Baby-Friendly designation (the "10 Steps to Successful Breastfeeding"): 10
+Baby-Friendly USA, a nonprofit organization, oversees the implementation and supervision of

+BFHI in the United States.
+Based on guidance developed by WHO, Baby-Friendly USA outlines 10 steps that hospitals must follow to receive a Baby-Friendly designation (the "10 Steps to Successful Breastfeeding"):11

-- 1. Have a written breastfeeding policy that is routinely communicated to all health care staff. - 2.
-Train all health care staff in the skills necessary to implement this policy. - 3.
-Inform all pregnant women about the benefits and management of breastfeeding. - Help mothers initiate breastfeeding within 1 hour of birth. - 5.
-Show mothers how to breastfeed and how to maintain lactation, even if they are separated from their infants. - Give infants no food or drink other than breast milk, unless medically indicated. - 7.
-Practice rooming-in-allow mothers and infants to remain together 24 hours a day. - 8.
-Encourage breastfeeding on demand. - Give no pacifiers or artificial nipples to breastfeeding infants. - 10.
-Foster the establishment of breastfeeding support groups and refer mothers to them on discharge from the hospital or birth center.
+- Have a written breastfeeding policy that is routinely communicated to all health care staff - 2.
+Train all health care staff in the skills necessary to implement this policy - Inform all pregnant women about the benefits and management of breastfeeding - 4.
+Help mothers initiate breastfeeding within 1 hour of birth - 5.
+Show mothers how to breastfeed and how to maintain lactation, even if they are separated from their infants - Give infants no food or drink other than breast milk, unless medically indicated - 7.
+Practice rooming-in-allow mothers and infants to remain together 24 hours a day - 8.
+Encourage breastfeeding on demand - Give no pacifiers or artificial nipples to breastfeeding infants - 10.
+Foster the establishment of breastfeeding support groups and refer mothers to them on discharge from the hospital or birth centeri

-According to Baby-Friendly USA, as of August 31, 2017, there were more than 450 Baby-Friendly hospitals and birthing centers, including at least 1 in each of the 50 states and the District of Columbia.
-11 (These figures represent the facilities voluntarily complying with the Baby-Friendly Hospital Initiative and do not necessarily reflect the number of hospitals implementing breastfeeding-friendly maternal care practices required by law.)
-The CDC considers the number of live births that occur in Baby-Friendly-certified hospitals to be a "breastfeeding support indicator."3
+According to Baby-Friendly USA, as of May 18, 2018, there were 518 Baby-Friendly hospitals and birthing centers, including at least 1 in each of the 50 states and the District of Columbia.
+12 (These figures represent the facilities voluntarily complying with the Baby-Friendly Hospitals Initiative and do not necessarily reflect the number of hospitals implementing breastfeeding-supportive practices required by law.)
+The CDC considers the number of live births that occur in Baby-Friendly-certified hospitals to be a "breastfeeding support indicator."
+13